openlegend/core-rules/core/SRD.md

 - **Bane Focus:** Pick a bane.
 Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.

-- **Bane Resistance (tier 1-2, your choice, available only to GMs): Choose a bane and gain the following benefits:**
+- **Bane Resistance (tier 1 - 2, your choice, available only to GMs):** Choose a bane and gain the following benefits:

 	- **Tier 1:** Gain +5 to your defense against the chosen bane.
 	- **Tier 2:** You are immune to the chosen bane.

-- **Superior Bane Focus (not available to PCs):** Pick a bane.
+- **Superior Bane Focus (available only to GMs):** Pick a bane.
 Whenever you inflict at least one damage with an attack, you may automatically inflict that bane.

 - **Boon Focus (tier 1 - 3, your choice):** Pick a boon.
 Gain the following benefits:

     - **Tier 1:** When you invoke the chosen boon on a single target, you succeed automatically and do not need to make an action roll.
 You can invoke the boon at any of the power levels you could access via your other means.
 If the invocation is not a single target, success is not automatic, but you get advantage 2 on the action roll to invoke the boon.
     - **Tier 2:** You gain advantage 3 on your action roll to invoke the boon if you are not single-targeting.
 Additionally, you may invoke the boon one time increment faster, as follows: If the invocation time is a major action or move action, it becomes a minor action.
 If the invocation time is 1 focus action, it becomes 1 major action.
 If the invocation time is 1 minute, it becomes 1 focus action.
 If the invocation time is 10 minutes, it becomes 1 minute.
 If the invocation time is 1 hour, it becomes 10 minutes.
 If the invocation time is 8 hours, it becomes 1 hour.
-If the invocation time is 8 hours, it becomes 1 hour.
 If the invocation time for a boon is 1 minor action, it can be invoked only once as a minor action, beyond that it can be invoked by expending a move or major action.
-    - **Tier 3:** This boon is always active for your character and passively persists, without requiring your concentration (though it can be temporarily dispelled until your next turn when it automatically resumes).
-If the invocation is not a single target, success is not automatic, but you get advantage 4 on the action roll to invoke it.
+    - **Tier 3:** The effect at tier 3 varies based on the duration of the boon:  \
+\ **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to invoke if you are not single-targeting.
+Additionally, the boon is always active for your character and persists each round as a free action, rather than a minor action.
+If the boon is somehow temporarily cancelled (such as by the Nullify bane), you can invoke it at the start of your next turn as a free action.  \
+\ **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke if you are not single-targeting.

-- **Energy Resistance (tier 1 - 3, your choice):** Choose an energy type and gain the following benefits:
+- **Energy Resistance (tier 1 - 4, your choice):** Choose an energy type and gain the following benefits:

-    - **Tier 1:** Prevent the first 5 damage you would suffer each round from the chosen energy type.
+    - **Tier 1:** Your defense scores are increased by 3 against the chosen energy type.
-    - **Tier 2:** All damage you would suffer from the chosen type is halved.
+    - **Tier 2:** Your defense scores are increased by 6 against the chosen energy type.
+    - **Tier 3:** Your defense scores are increased by 9 against the chosen energy type.
-    - **Tier 3:** You are immune to the chosen energy type.
+    - **Tier 4:** You are immune to damage and harmful effects from the chosen energy type.

-- **Evasive Footwork:** When you move from a square adjacent to an enemy to another square not adjacent to that enemy, the enemy does not get the usual opportunity attack.
+- **Evasive Footwork:** When you move from a space adjacent to an enemy to another space not adjacent to that enemy, the enemy does not get the usual opportunity attack.

 - **Lethal Strike (tier equal to NPC level, max 9):** Lethal strikes can be delivered to do lethal damage (that does not heal normally) under specific circumstances.
 There are two different ways to deliver a lethal strike:
     1. Catch an enemy by surprise, either due to not seeing you via Agility or through disguise / subterfuge via Deception.